Ghini/ghini.desktop/doc/imex.rst

 Importing and Exporting Data
 ============================

-Although Ghini can be extended through plugins to support alternate import and export formats, by default it can only import and export comma separated values files or CSV.
+Ghini offers several formats, custom and standard, for exchanging data with other systems.
+The two central formats are: CSV, aiming at saving and restoring whole tables, and JSON, meant for selections and for non-destructive updating existing data.
+Additional formats may be provided in the form of additional plug-ins.

-There is some support for exporting to the Access for Biological Collections Data it is limited.
+There is some support for exporting in Access for Biological Collections Data (ABCD) format.

 There is also limited support for exporting to an XML format that more or less reflects exactly the tables and row of the database.

 Exporting ABCD and XML will not be covered here.

-.. warning:: Importing files will most likely destroy any data you have in the database so make sure you have backed up your data.

-Flat-files / CSV
+Backup as Flat-files / CSV
 ------------------------------

-Mention the difference between reporting and import/export.
-QuickCSV also produces flat files, but that looks like producing a report, on the active selection.
-This here is about creating and (partially) restoring databases.
+This section is about exporting the complete database as CSV files, one file per table.
+These files can be later used to restore your database, to initialize an other Ghini instance, as a base for migrating your data to a newer Ghini version.

+Please note that we also have a QuickCSV reporter, able to produce a single CSV file, where the user decides, on-the-fly, which fields have to be included in the report.
+Here we talk about creating and (partially) restoring databases.

 Creating a backup
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To export the Ghini data to CSV select :menuselection:`Tools-->Export-->Comma Separated Values` from the menu.
+To export the Ghini data to CSV select :menuselection:`Tools-->Backup-->Create` from the menu.

 This tool will ask you to select a directory to export the CSV data.
-All of the tables in Ghini will be exported to files in the format tablename.txt where tablename is the name of the table where the data was exported from.
+All of the tables in Ghini will be exported to files in the format ``table_name.txt`` if ``TableName`` is the name of the table where the data was exported from.

 Restoring a backup